yaoshixin007/MCW-Containers-and-DevOps/WDS/Whiteboard design session trainer guide - Containers and DevOps.md

 2. What options does the customer have for a Docker image registry, and what would you recommend?

-3. How will the customer configure web site containers so that they are reachable publicly at port 80/443 from Azure Container Services (AKS)?
+3. How will the customer configure web site containers so that they are reachable publicly at port 80/443 from Azure Kubernetes Service (AKS)?

-4. Explain how Azure Container Services (AKS) can route requests to multiple web site containers hosted on the same node at port 80/443.
+4. Explain how Azure Kubernetes Service (AKS) can route requests to multiple web site containers hosted on the same node at port 80/443.

     *Scalability considerations*

-1. Explain to the customer how Azure Container Services (AKS) and their preconfigured Scale Sets support cluster auto-scaling.
+1. Explain to the customer how Azure Kubernetes Service (AKS) and their preconfigured Scale Sets support cluster auto-scaling.

     *Automating DevOps workflows*

-1. Describe how Chef can help the customer automate their continuous integration and deployment workflows and the Azure Container Services (AKS) infrastructure.
+1. Describe how VSTS can help the customer automate their continuous integration and deployment workflows and the Azure Kubernetes Service (AKS) infrastructure.

 **Prepare**